amgarton47/CS62data-structures/Synchro_DLL/project/README.md

     2. Identify the *critical sections* (regions of code during which conflicting parallel updates could result in errors).

-    3. Briefly describe the sorts of error or corruption that might result from such conflicts.
+    3. Choose one of those *critical sections* and Briefly describe two distinct errors that could happen if another operation where to happen at the same time:

+       * the order of the conflicting operations

+       * the (specific) consequences to the list structure

 ### 2. Multi-Threaded Stress Test